 If the College finds evidence that misleading or fraudulent information has been knowingly submitted by a student or parent, resulting in the student receiving a bursary they were not entitled to, the College will attempt to recover the overpayment from the student.
-Significant fraud must be reported to the Funding Agency.
-The funding agency defines significant fraud as over £1,200, the particulars are novel, unusual, systematic or complex, or there is likely to be great public interest.
+Significant fraud must be reported to the DfE.
+The DfE defines significant fraud as over £1,200; the particulars are novel, unusual, systematic or complex, or there is likely to be great public interest.

-17 Invoicing Students - Return of Funds or Items
+15 Invoicing Students - Return of Funds or Items